jeremiahsavage/elasticluster/README.md

         $ mkdir ~/.elasticluster
         $ cp config ~/.elasticluster/

-7. on gdc-login, start cluster
+7. on gdc-login, start cluster. wait for all tasks to complete

         $ elasticluster start -vvv <cluster-name>

-⋅⋅* wait for all tasks to complete

 8. on gdc-login, get ip of cluster frontend